Tips & Tricks

 How Long does it Take for a Roast or Ham to Thaw in the Fridge?

 For a large item, the time to completely thaw can be a matter of days.
-The USDA guidelines for thawing call for 24 hours for each 5 pounds of product.
+The USDA guidelines say to allow 24 hours for each 5 pounds of product.
 This means a 20-pound ham can take 4 or more days to completely thaw.

 To be safe, add an extra day or two to the thawing time.
-Once thawed, all Snake River Farms retain their freshness for 5 to 7 days.
+Once thawed, all Snake River Farms retain their freshness for up to 7 days.
+If you’re wondering what to do with leftovers, be sure to check out our article on Leftover Ham: The Start to Something Delicious.

 Faster Ways to Thaw Roasts and Hams